Can I be on the Protocol if I'm a vegetarian?

 What are "good" carbs that I should look for on maintenance?

 Good carbs are whole foods.
 Try to avoid the processed foods and eat whole foods, such as; fruits, brown rice, whole grains, nuts and seeds, as they do not contain any processed white flour or added sugar.
-They will keep you full longer due to their fiber content.
+They will keep you full longer due to their fibre content.

 How can I freshen my breath while in Ketosis?